Taken from Pete’s series Dance Lessons.

 Normally, he liked boundaries.
 Boundaries were the safety net.
 Boundaries kept people on the right path.
-But right now, he felt like rules were made to be broken... – Heather Burch, Halflings
+But right now, he felt like rules were made to be broken… — Heather Burch

-We had lived in our neighborhood for two months when drama ignited outside.
-Almost a dozen kids – between ages 6 and 16 – were playing street hockey.
-I could hear the coarse language flying faster than the puck, but I didn’t think it was bad enough to ask my kids to come indoors.
+A dozen kids were playing street hockey.
+I could hear the coarse language flying faster than the puck, but didn’t think it was bad enough to ask my kids to come indoors.
 Then, Whap!
 I heard the front door slam.

-“The kids outside.
-I told them we aren’t allowed to say those words, but they just say them louder.
-They said this is a free country and they don’t have to follow your rules!”
+“The kids outside won’t listen to me.
+I told them we don’t say those words, but they said it’s a free country and they don’t have to follow my rules!”

 “Yeah, me either.
 But do you like playing street hockey with them?”
 He nodded.
 “Then relationship trumps vocabulary,” I told him.

-Every group of people has rules that those in the group are expected to abide by.
-I call them “tribal rules.”
-My child knew our family had certain guidelines and standards of behavior – these are our tribal rules.
-What my boy didn’t realize is that he can’t enforce our rules on people outside our tribe – that isolates everybody from everybody.
-Our rules aren’t intended to keep others out but to keep our tribe aligned.
+Every group of people has “tribal rules” that those in the group are expected to abide by.
+My child knew our family’s standards of behavior—our tribal rules.
+What my boy didn’t realize is that he can’t enforce our rules on people outside our tribe—that isolates everybody from everybody.
+Our rules aren’t intended to keep others out, but to keep our tribe aligned.

 “Unless you are circumcised… you cannot be saved.”
 (Acts 15:1)

 Think about it!
 This was a big deal.
 The core message of grace was at stake.
 I love the way Jesus’ brother James chimed in: